JasonZhu1313/Satellite-Segmentation/README.md

 2. download data from kaggle website

-3. put the training data under train folder and the test data under val dataset
+3. put the training data under train folder and the test data under val folder

 4. You can train your model by writing code in the main function of SegnetModel